 The first few puzzles:

-Etherborn is a beautiful surreal puzzle platformer which literally turns gravity on its head!
+Etherborn is a beautiful surreal puzzle platformer that literally turns gravity on its head!
 The premise of the game is simple – collect the orbs and open the pathways to the exit portal – but the inclusion of gravity-defying pathways, and having to think a few steps ahead of yourself at all times, really makes this game something special.
 Despite there not being that many puzzles to solve, some of the puzzles will easily take you up to an hour as things shift and move all over the place.
 Also, the game introduces a New Game+ mode upon completion, further expanding the playtime thanks to moving key elements around so that your experience the second time is altered slightly.
 I honestly can’t think of another game out there at the moment which looks and plays like Etherborn – it really is one of a kind.

 - - Very clever puzzles with revolve around using gravity to reach new places